Notes on Gravitational Physics: White dwarfs and neutron stars

 \subsection{Neutron Stars}

 A very short introduction is given here.
 Standard references are Shapiro-Teukolsky\cite{st86} and Camenzind\cite{camenzind07}.

 The only stars in whose structure general relativity plays a major role are neutron stars.
-The first observations were made in two ways: First, in 1962, a team led by Giacconi, using an Aerobee rocket with an X-ray detector, found the first X-ray source outside the Solar System, Sco X-1 (the label means the brightest X-ray source in the direction of the constellation Scorpius).
+The first observations were made in two ways: First, in 1962, a team led by Giacconi, using an Aerobee rocket with an x-ray detector, found the first x-ray source outside the Solar System, Sco X-1 (the label means the brightest x-ray source in the direction of the constellation Scorpius).
 Shklovsky \cite{shklovsky65} suggested that Sco X-1 might be a neutron star and that synchrotron radiation from relativistic electrons might power the Crab nebula \cite{shklovsky66}).
 The ``binary hypothesis'' emerged from a discussion at the Noordwijk Symposium in August 1966 that included G. and M. Burbidge, Ginzburg, Shklovsky, Savedoff, Woltjer, Prendergast, and Herbig.
 After Rossi presented observations suggesting that Sco X-1 was a binary, Burbidge writes, ``several of us then realized that \ldots the very powerful x-ray source might naturally arise through mass exchange between the secondary and primary \ldots'' Articles with accretion from a companion to a neutron star, beginning with \href{https://articles.adsabs.harvard.edu/pdf/1967ApJ...148L...1S}{Shklovsky}\cite{shklovsky67}, quickly followed.
-Here's what is happening: Old neutron stars in binary systems can accrete mass from their companion after the companion evolves off the main sequence (expanding from increased energy from a contracting core that gets hotter as it contracts and from the much faster reactions in a shell around the core that are the result of the hotter core).
-Matter falling onto the neutron star is moving fast enough to emit X-rays.
+Here's what is happening: Old neutron stars in binary systems can accrete mass from their companion after the companion evolves off the main sequence to become a red giant.
+(The star vastly expands because of greatly increased energy from a contracting core that gets hotter as it contracts and from the reactions in a shell around the core.
+The reaction rate is much faster than for the main-sequence star because the core is hotter.)
+Matter falling onto the neutron star is moving fast enough to emit x-rays.
 The second observation came within two years of Shklovsky's first paper.
 In 1967, Jocelyn Bell, using as a radio telescope a field of wires designed by her advisor, Anthony Hewish, \href{https://articles.adsabs.harvard.edu/full/1967ApJ...148L...1S}{discovered}\cite{bell68} pulsing light signals (radio frequency) arriving $\sim$ every second, with fantastic regularity .\\ The first one seen had period $P = 1.3373011$ s, another $P = .253065 $s.
 The regularity

-is much to great to be an oscillating star.
+is much too great to be an oscillating star.
+They were nevertheless called {\sl pulsars} to describe the observation of periodic pulses of radio waves.